KosukeHamazaki/RAINBOW/README.md

 ``` r
 RGWAS.menu()
 ```
-`RGWAS.menu` function asks some questions, and by answering these question, the function tells you how to determine which function use and how to set arguments.
+`RGWAS.menu` function asks you some questions, and by answering these questions, the function tells you how to determine which function use and how to set arguments.

 ## References